-IMPORTANT: The deadline for for applications for both Charles Mark scholarships has been extended to February 15, 2014.
+IMPORTANT: The deadline for applications for the Charles Mark Scholarship for Foreign Language in its Target Country has been extended to April 15, 2014.

 In 2008 and 2009 respectively, Professor Emeritus Charles Mark, a long-time supporter of the Five College Center for the Study of World Languages, its mission and its students, endowed two scholarships to support students’ language acquisition experiences in target language countries.
 One scholarship supports Czech language study, and all Five College students are eligible to apply, while the other scholarship supports students from the University of Massachusetts in target country study of any language offered by the Five College Center.
 Both scholarships are awarded during the fall term for in-country study any time during the next year.

-Each candidate should download the application and submit it by e-mail to firstname.lastname@example.org by November 30, 2013 (deadline extended to February 15, 2014).
+Each candidate should download the application and submit it by e-mail to email@example.com by November 30, 2013.
 Scholarship applications are accepted in the fall, awarded during the following spring semester, and may be used for study abroad the following summer or during the following academic year.
 An applicant must be on campus during the semester the scholarship is awarded.
 Scholarships are not awarded to students who are already abroad.

 Each recipient will write a two-page report of his/her language acquisition adventures and submit it to the Five College Center for the Study of World Languages upon return to his/her home institution.